 28-Days of Wilderness Adventure for older teens – an extensive 28-day Wilderness Immersion program.
 Wilderness survival training for the adventurous spirit from 15 to 17 years of age – Register Here

-Our field camp is in northern California near Mount Shasta
+Our wilderness camp is in California near Mount Shasta

 Lifesong Wilderness Adventures Teen Camps are held in northern California near Mount Shasta.
 Camp is 10 miles west of the village of Weed.
 Where mountain streams lull us to sleep at night and night skies so clear you can see the Milky Way.

 What we do

 Activities include hiking, exploration, swimming, fishing, primitive skills, woodcraft, and animal tracking.

 Your son or daughter’s well being is important to us.
 We understand that being away from home for the first time can be difficult.
 Our counselors and staff do their very best to help your teen feel welcome and at ease.

 Our campers are active and burn a lot of calories.
 Their growing bodies need loads of nutrition and healthy food.